The Manor House is one of the finest examples of Tudor Revival architecture in America.

 The Seiberlings chose architect Charles S. Schneider to design the home for $150,000.
 Schneider and the Seiberlings travelled to England and visited well-known homes including Ockwells Manor in Berkshire, Compton Wynyates in Warwickshire and Haddon Hall in Derbyshire, influencing the design of Stan Hywet.

-An enormous amount of detail went into building the Manor House, including 3,000 separate blueprints and architectural drawings for its design.
-The groundbreaking took place in early 1912 and the family took up residence in 1915.
+An enormous amount of detail went into building the 64,500 sq. ft.
+Manor House, including 3,000 separate blueprints and architectural drawings for its design.
+The groundbreaking took place in early 1912 and the family move in on Christmas Day 1915, living in the house for 40 years.
 To facilitate the delivery of massive quantities of building supplies, a railroad spur was created for transport onto the property.

 The Manor House Collections

 The Manor House is filled with treasures from around the globe and its rooms exemplify a minute attention to detail.
 With 21,455 panes of glass, 23 fireplaces as well as hand-carved paneling of oak, sandalwood and black walnut, it reflects the opulence of the early 20th century.

 Every room tells its own story of the Seiberlings’ lifestyle—from the Billiard Room where Mr. Seiberling entertained his business associates and sealed deals over a brandy and good cigar, to the ornate Music Room with the beauitul and rich sound of the Aeolian Organ, with 2,650 pipes.
 It's where famous celebrities like Will Rogers and Shirley Temple entertained the Seiberlings and their family and friends.
 About 95% of the furnishings are original to the Estate.

 Plan a day -- or every day to enjoy the diversity of tours, exhibits and activities at Stan Hywet.
 We look forward to welcoming you this season.